 This initiative has been devised as a direct response to student requests and information obtained during personal careers interviews.
-Students are also provided with information of any careers talks or seminars which are relevant and are held at other local schools and institutions.
+Students are provided with information about any careers talks or seminars which are held in school both through Google Classrooms and Winchmore Weekly..

-The Careers Library
+f) The Careers Library

-The Learning Resource Centre contains a good range of general Careers literature to enable students to explore a number of Career Paths.
+The Library contains a good range of Careers literature to enable students to explore a number of Career Pathways.
 These books can be borrowed as part of the normal lending system.